NethunRanasinghe/SimplePyProjects/README.md

 # SimplePyProjects
-In this repo ,You can add some simple python programs and scripts.
+In this repo ,You can add some simple python programs and scripts...